scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 For sbt users, sbt 1.6.0-RC1 is the first version to support JDK 17, but in practice sbt 1.5.5 may also work.
 (It will print a warning on startup about `TrapExit` that you can ignore.)

+For possible Scala 3 issues, see the [area:jdk](https://github.com/scala/scala3/labels/area%3Ajdk) and [compat:java](https://github.com/scala/scala3/labels/compat%3Ajava) labels in [the Scala 3 issue tracker](https://github.com/scala/scala3/issues).

-For possible Scala 2 issues, see the [jdk11](https://github.com/scala/bug/labels/jdk11) and [jdk17](https://github.com/scala/bug/labels/jdk17) labels in the Scala 2 bug tracker.
+For possible Scala 2 issues, see the [jdk11](https://github.com/scala/bug/labels/jdk11) and [jdk17](https://github.com/scala/bug/labels/jdk17) labels in [the Scala 2 bug tracker](https://github.com/scala/bug/issues).

 ## JDK 21 compatibility notes